Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: ON, show both names and health.
 			"Display Health"			"7"

+			// Display type of Super Tanks' names and health.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
+			// --
+			// 0: OFF
+			// 1: ON, show in hint text.
+			// 2: ON, show in center text.
+			"Display Health Type"			"1"

 			// Enable Super Tanks++ in finales only.
 			// --
 			// 0: OFF